Aerospace & Defense

 Having agreed that a 3D modeling system was essential to realizing its business strategy, KONAR’s specialists set up a list of requirements for the system.
 In addition to specific computer-aided design (CAD) requirements, the list also included general requirements, including ease of implementation, national standards support and a user-friendly interface.

-In assessing both domestic and international software solutions, KONAR experts enthusiastically favored Siemens PLM Software’s Solid Edge® software, especially after learning that the system is widely used at international enterprises that specialize in similar endeavors.
+In assessing both domestic and international software solutions, KONAR experts enthusiastically favored Siemens Digital Industries Software’s Solid Edge® software, especially after learning that the system is widely used at international enterprises that specialize in similar endeavors.

 Bodrov spoke in detail about the advantages of the system: “Solid Edge undoubtedly has a lot of advantages: easy-to-use interface, speed, and the ability to build assemblies with unlimited nesting.
 Moreover, there are several unique features that favorably distinguish Solid Edge from other systems in its class.
 First, using the 3D modeling tool of Solid Edge, unlike using a system with a traditional history tree, allows designers to design in the familiar environment of the product structure.
 Second, the unique synchronous technology capabilities of the software provide the power of parametric design with the flexibility of direct geometry editing and ad hoc modifying.
 Third, the built-in tools of design data management and embedded mechanisms of finite element analysis (FEA) make Solid Edge not just a means of 3D model construction, but also a tool for managing the design process and performing simulations.”

 Dmitry Pryamikov, lead design engineer at KONAR, adds, “An important factor in the choice of Solid Edge was its excellent localization for Russian applications.
 Design drawings generated using Solid Edge are fully compliant with Russian ESKD (unified system of design documentation) standards.”